+- The following folders appear in the IUPUI eDossier.

+- Service/Engagement

-□ Service Statement (if ap...
+Service Statement (if ap...

+Evidence of Service to t...

-□ Evidence of Service to t...
+Evidence of Service to t...

-□ Evidence of Service to t...
+- Evidence of Service to t...

-□ Significance, impact, qu...
+- Significance, impact, gu...

-□ Evidence of scholarly pu...
+- Evidence of scholarly pu...

-□ Service recognition - gr...
+- Service recognition gr...

-□ Appendix: Service public...
+- Appendix: Service public...

-□ Appendix: Evaluations by...
+- Appendix: Evaluations by...

+- Appendix: Grant related ...

-□ Appendix: Other evidence... '''
+- Appendix: Other evidence...

-- ✓ Service Statement (if applicable) ← use only if using a five-page Candidate Statement - ✓ Evidence of Service to the University, School and Department - ✓ Evidence of Service to the Profession/Discipline - ✓ Evidence of Service to the Community/Civic Engagement - ✓ Significance, impact, quality of professional service - ✓ Evidence of scholarly publications, presentations, or other means of dissemination - ✓ Service recognition grants, awards, honors - ✓ Appendix: Service publications - ✓ Appendix: Evaluations by clients, patient or service recipients
+- ✓ Service Statement (if applicable) ← use only if using a five-page Candidate Statement

+- ✓ Evidence of Service to the University, School and Department

+- ✓ Evidence of Service to the Profession/Discipline

+- ✓ Evidence of Service to the Community/Civic Engagement

+- ✓ Significance, impact, quality of professional service

+- ✓ Evidence of scholarly publications, presentations, or other means of dissemination

+- ✓ Service recognition grants, awards, honors

+- ✓ Appendix: Service publications

+- ✓ Appendix: Evaluations by clients, patient or service recipients

-✓ Appendix: Grant related materials
+- ✓ Appendix: Grant related materials

-✓ Appendix: Other evidence of service/engagement
+- ✓ Appendix: Other evidence of service/engagement